paleovar/cupsm/README.md

 This package can be installed ...

-Check out the [documentation](https://cupsm.readthedocs.io/en/latest/) and tutorials for more.
+Check out the [documentation](https://cupsm.readthedocs.io/en/latest/) and jupyter notebooks with examples for more.

 ## Responsible for this repository: